 Supernormal’s peanut butter parfait

 Superchef Andrew McConnell’s Asian-inspired Supernormal is one of Melbourne’s hottest foodie destinations.
 At this restaurant, you’ll remember why you liked salted caramel in the first place.
 The peanut butter parfait with salted caramel and soft chocolate is so good we’re hoping its still on the menu in 2058.
+Note, the peanut butter parfait will be back on the menu as of April 1.

 Hash Specialty Coffee And Roasters’ hot chocolate